ITEC Level 3 Diploma in Reflexology QCF

 Please note that all fees include the exam fee, so no hidden charges apply – plus you can spread the cost of your course by taking advantage of our easy payment plan – please ask us for details when you call or email.

-For students who hold a recognised qualification in Anatomy & Physiology (see above) the cost of the course, including exam fees and all relevant training materials is £895.00
+For students who hold a recognised qualification in Anatomy & Physiology (see above) the cost of the course, including all relevant training materials is £799.00, plus exam fee.

 Tutor: Amy Taylor